reflectoring/reflectoring.github.io/content/blog/2022/2022-03-17-getting-started-with-amazon-kinesis.md

 ### Creating Flink Application Interactively with Notebooks

-The Flink application we built earlier, was authored separately in a Java IDE (Eclipse) and then packaged and deployed in Kinesis Data Analytics by uploading the compiled artifact (jar file) to an S3 bucket.
+The Flink application we built earlier was authored separately in a Java IDE (Eclipse) and then packaged and deployed in Kinesis Data Analytics by uploading the compiled artifact (jar file) to an S3 bucket.

 Instead of using an IDE like Eclipse, we can use notebooks which are more widely used for data science tasks, for authoring Flink applications.
 A notebook is a web-based interactive development environment where data scientists write and execute code and visualize results.